British Prime Minister Johnson to face no-confidence vote

 Associated Press

-Revelations that the prime minister and his staff repeatedly flouted restrictions they imposed on Britain in 2020 and 2021 have fueled outrage in the country at the scandal known as “partygate.”

-Conservative Party official Graham Brady announced Monday that he had received enough letters from lawmakers demanding a vote on Johnson’s leadership to trigger one.
-That happens if 54 Tory legislators — 15% of the party’s group in the House of Commons — write to Brady.

-“The threshold of 15% has been passed,” Brady said.
-He said the vote would take place in person in the House of Commons on Monday evening, with the result announced soon after.
+“The threshold of 15% (of Conservatives in the House of Commons) has been passed,” Brady said.
+He said the vote would take place in the Commons on Monday evening, with the result announced soon after.

 Johnson’s Downing Street office said the prime minister welcomed the vote.